tugraz-isds/diamond/README.md

 ```docker-compose up -d```.
 This will start a MongoDB instance in the
 background and can be accessed via
 ```mongodb://localhost:27017/<database_name>```.
 Diamond is set up to
-use this connection string as default, if no .env file is available.```
+use this connection string as default, if no .env file is available.
+Use ```docker-compose down``` to shut down MongoDB.

 ## Developing Diamond